 - The builds suck!
 The $7k build comes with a VERY low end suspension and drivetrain, and the highest end ($9k) option sports a Shimano XT drivetrain.
 If I’m going to pay $9k for a new bike… It better come with wireless shifting!
 This is one of the most interesting bikes on this list, but I’m not sure I could overcome the terrible build options to actually buy one.

-Learn more at Transition Bikes → CX
+Learn more at Transition Bikes → Regulator CX

 ⚡️ Transition Regulator – SX